ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The 'sign_info' parameter MUST be present if the POST request included the 'sign_info' parameter with value Null.
 If present, the 'sign_info' parameter of the 2.01 (Created) response is a CBOR array formatted as follows.

 * The first element 'sign_alg' is an integer or a text string, indicating the signature algorithm used in the group.
-It is REQUIRED of the application profiles to define specific values for this parameter (REQ3).
+It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), including but not limited to the values from Table 5 and 6 of {{RFC8152}}.

 * The second element 'sign_parameters' indicates the parameters of the signature algorithm.
 Its structure depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define specific values for this parameter (REQ4).
 If no parameters of the signature algorithm are specified, 'sign_parameters' MUST be encoded as the CBOR simple value Null.